Mohana-Kulkarni/Omnifood-2.0/README.md

 - `database.sql`: SQL file with the database schema.

 ## Configuration
-1. Update the database credentials in `config.php` with your MySQL server information.
+- Update the database credentials in `db.php` with your MySQL server information.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Omnifood, please follow these steps: